Jodu555/Personal-Website/README.md

     * [x] StarWars
 * [ ] Add a comming Soon alternative
     * [ ] With the opportunity to edit in js or so
+* [ ] Add the ability to search through all the Projects